 - free assistance service for telephone or on-line booking of specialist medical examinations for the benefit of applicants;

-- free service for printing medical reports and assistance in accessing the 'Three Cs' citizen's medical record for the benefit of applicants;
+- free medical report printing service and assistance in accessing the citizen's medical record 'Three Cs' for the benefit of applicants;

 - free delivery point service for medicines sent in a registered sealed envelope from pharmacies operating in neighbouring centres;